-The Ruins of Lessylvania Courtesy Library of Congress
+The Ruins of Leesylvania Courtesy Library of Congress

 As war loomed Lee’s loyalties leaned increasingly towards the American cause.
 After his graduation in 1773, Lee made his own quiet war preparations.
 As time passed and war became inevitable Lee was convinced the time was right to join the war effort.
 And so he did.
 Lee enlisted in his cousin’s regiment, the Virginia Dragoons.
 He was later made a captain and given his own command.
 Lee himself went around enlisting those who passed his rather rigorous test.
 When all was said and done, Lee’s troops were young, 24 years of age and under.